craftercms/docs/source/system-administrators/activities/installing-and-verifying-prerequisites.rst

 Verifying Java Installs and Other Prerequisites
 ===============================================

 This section lists various prerequisites needed depending on the operating system and how to verify Java installs.
-Please note that this section only applies to Linux/Unix/OS X operating systems

 ------------
 Install Java